tempire/festival/teachers/Andrew_Slac.md

 ## About
 Andrew Slac is a professional Lindy Hop, West Coast Swing and Hip Hop teacher, dancer and choreographer from Portland, Oregon.

-We've captured several quotes from Andrew in his travels to give you an idea of who he his and how he works:
+We've captured several quotes from Andrew in his travels:

 <blockquote><span>I've been dancing the majority of my life.
 The first dancer I really latched on to was Bob Fosse, then Salah Benlemqawanssa and basically every single other dancer I saw after that.
 I've trained with the best, and still attribute my passion and success to <a href="http://www.stevenandvirginie.com/">Steven Mitchell and Virginie Jensen</a>.
 They gave me the spirit, and I can't thank them enough.
 After that, I soaked up all of the training I could, traveled, competed and taught.
 My life is basically amazing.</span></blockquote>